commercialhaskell/lts-haskell/.github/issue_template.md

-(when requesting a package to be added:)
+Checklist for adding a package:
 - [ ] specified the Stackage LTS version in the summary
 - [ ] run `stack --resolver lts-X build --haddock --test --bench --no-run-benchmarks`